BabylonJS/Documentation/content/communityExtensions/dynamicTerrains.md

 const url2 = someOtherURL;
 const url3 = someOtherURL;
 // all my maps will have the same subdivisions and dimensions
-// no callback function here
-const options = { width: 5000, height: 4000, subX: 1000, subZ: 800 };
+// no callback function here.
+The "height" option is the Z-axis dimension const options = { width: 5000, height: 4000, subX: 1000, subZ: 800 };
 const set1 = new Float32Array(subX * subZ * 3);
 const set2 = new Float32Array(subX * subZ * 3);